-There is nothing more exciting than going to college for the very first time in your life, however, one of the things that many first time college students find annoying is the sheer amount of college paperwork.
-Whether it is sending in test scores, transcripts, or letters of recommendations, another important form of paperwork that all colleges will require is your immunization records.
-Every year, millions of students enter colleges and universities and potentially carry the risk of exposing other students to a variety of transmittable diseases such as measles, chicken pox and hepatitis.
+There is nothing more exciting than going to college for the very first time in your life, however, one of the things that many first-time college students find annoying is the sheer amount of college paperwork.
+Whether it is sending in test scores, transcripts, or letters of recommendation, another important form of paperwork that all colleges will require is your immunization records.
+Every year, millions of students enter colleges and universities and potentially carry the risk of exposing other students to a variety of transmittable diseases such as measles, chickenpox and hepatitis.
 However, the good news is that with being immunized, students reduce their risk of contracting these potentially deadly diseases.
 Here is an overview of why your college needs your immunization records.

 Why exactly do colleges and universities require immunization records?

 Colleges and universities every year admit millions of people into their confines.
 A good percentage of these students decide to live in housing provided by the university or college.
 With this, there is a huge increase in the risk of students contracting transmittable diseases.
 These diseases can easily spread in communal showers, bathrooms, kitchens and other living areas that are common within dorm rooms and apartment complexes.
 With that being said, colleges and universities, as a precautionary means, will require all incoming students to provide a record of their immunizations before being allowed to take classes.

 How do I get a copy of my immunization records?